Host site: Minnesota Community Care

 Minnesota Community Care is the largest community clinic organization in Minnesota, with multiple locations in the metro area.
 We provide innovative and multicultural / multilingual health care services and education to immigrant and low-income communities.

-Services: MCC provides comprehensive health care and social services with bilingual/bicultural staff using a sliding fee scale.
-Besides primary and urgent care, they have specific programs for adolescent health, dental care, diabetes, family planning, family support and mental health counseling, health education, HIV care, nutrition, pharmacy, prenatal care, well child care, and women’s health.
+Services: Minnesota Community Care provides comprehensive health care and social services with bilingual/bicultural staff using a sliding fee scale.
+Besides primary and urgent care, there are specific programs for adolescent health, dental care, mental/behavioral health, women's health, children's health, sexual health and HIV care, gender care, chiropractic care, addiction medicine, and harm reduction.

-Locations include, East Side Family Clinic, Health Care for the Homeless, Health Start, Helping Hand Dental Clinic, House Calls, La Clinica, McDonough Homes, St. Paul Wellness Center, and West Side Dental Clinic.
+Locations include; La Clinica, East Side Family Clinic, Farmington Clinic, St. Paul Wellness Center, Health Care for the Homeless, McDonough Homes, Health Start, West Side Dental Clinic and East Side Dental.
 More information is on our website.

 Our program started with clinical services provided by Dan Rehrauer.
-A year later, a dispensing pharmacy opened in a 10ft x12ft space.
+A year later, a dispensing pharmacy opened in a 10ft x 12ft space.
 Both services have greatly expanded since then.
-We now provide MTM at both the West Side and East Side locations.
+We now provide MTM at the East Side, La Clinica, and Downtown locations.
 We have a wide array of collaborative practice agreements and are responsible for anticoagulation monitoring, and insulin/injection titration.
-The clinical pharmacists are also involved with the specialty clinics, including diabetes and HIV.
 Our role in HIV includes extensive adherence programs and monitoring.
 We also serve as a resource to our providers for pharmacotherapy questions and education.

 Like our clinical services, the dispensing pharmacy has also grown.
-Since its first year, it has tripled in size and staff.
+Since its first year, it has quadrupled in size and staff.
 The dispensing is unique in that we use several programs to increase affordability.
-Our superb technicians manage most of these programs so that the dispensing pharmacist is able to focus on preventing and solving drug therapy problems
+Our superb technicians manage most of these programs so that the dispensing pharmacist is able to focus on preventing and solving drug therapy problems.

-As the year progresses, residents are given more responsibility precepting students and in specialty clinics (HIV, diabetes).
+As the year progresses, residents are given more responsibility with precepting students and involvement with specialty care.
 There is also at least one quality improvement project, in addition to a medication use evaluation and formulary or collaborative practice agreement project.
 The resident may be involved in more administration processes if desired.

 In addition to the activities at the University, the resident may elect to teach a lab also.
-Typically, West Side residents teach in the spring only, but that is up to the resident.
+Typically, MCC residents teach in the spring only, but that is up to the resident.

-Deanna Gengler, Pharm.D., BCPS, has been working at MCC for 20 years.
+Deanna Gengler, PharmD, BCPS, has been working at Minnesota Community Care (MCC) for 19 years.
 She was the 2nd resident at La Clinica.
 Deanna is the main preceptor at East Side Family Clinic.
 In addition to her precepting duties, Deanna also provides MTM.
 She has always enjoyed working for the underserved population and working with them to find creative solutions to their drug therapy problems.
-Deanna graduated from the College of Pharmacy at the University of Minnesota in 2002.
+Deanna graduated from the College of Pharmacy at the University of Minnesota in 2002

-Caitlin Strand, PharmD., graduated from the University of Minnesota College of Pharmacy and completed her Pharmaceutical Care residency at Minnesota Community Care.
-She is originally from St. Paul, Minnesota and has also lived in Chicago, Madrid, and Dublin.
+Caitlin Strand, PharmD, BCACP graduated from the University of Minnesota College of Pharmacy and completed her Pharmaceutical Care residency at Minnesota Community Care.
 Her role as “Clinical Pharmacist of Quality” keeps her busy with interdisciplinary projects including the Pharmacy and Therapeutics committee and antimicrobial stewardship initiatives.
 She feels lucky to be a part of the wonderful pharmacy team at MCC that works hard to help patients navigate chronic conditions and get the medications they need.

 Allison Sleem, PharmD, is a graduate of the University of Minnesota College of Pharmacy.
 After graduating from the University of Minnesota Ambulatory Care Residency Program (Goodrich Pharmacy), she spent time in management before coming to MCC 2 years ago.
 Allison is the primary preceptor at La Clinica and has a passion for teaching.
 In addition to working with residents and students, she also enjoys being a part of a healthcare team where she can help patients reach their health goals.